widmogrod/zf2-assetic-module/README.md

             ),

             /*
              * The default assets to load.
-            * If the mixin option is true, then the listed assets will be merged with any controler / route
+             * If the "mixin" option is true, then the listed assets will be merged with any controller / route
              * specific assets.
 If it is false, the default assets will only be used when no routes or controllers
              * match
              */
             'default' => array(
                 'assets' => array(
                     '@base_css',